Disarmament of Hezbollah: Background

-Hezbollah, is a Shiite Islamist militant group and political party based in Lebanon.
-It was formed in response to Israel's invasion of Lebanon, receiving support from Iran's Islamic Revolutionary Guard Corps and had political backing from Syria's Assad regime.
-Its political wing is legitimate having seats in the Lebanese Parliament.
-Its independent armed wing, often viewed as more capable than the Lebanese Armed Forces (LAF), operates of state, undermining national sovereignty and the rule of law.
+Hezbollah is a Shiite Islamist militant group and political party based in Lebanon.
+It was formed in response to Israel's invasion of Lebanon, receiving support from Iran's Islamic Revolutionary Guard Corps and having political backing from Syria's Assad regime.
+Its political wing is legitimate, having seats in the Lebanese Parliament.
+Its independent armed wing, often viewed as more capable than the Lebanese Armed Forces (LAF), operates outside the state, undermining national sovereignty and the rule of law.

-Since established, Hezbollah played a central role in many armed conflicts against Lebanon, Israel and Syria.
+Since its establishment, Hezbollah has played a central role in many armed conflicts against Lebanon, Israel, and Syria.
 It played a major role in the Lebanese Civil War, managing to exclude itself from the Taif agreement signed by all other parties of the Lebanese Civil War in 1989.
-Until 2000 it fought a guerrilla war in Southern Lebanon against Israel leading to its withdrawal.
-In 2006 Hezbollah's cross border raid kidnapping Two Israeli soldiers, started a 34-day war with Israel, that resulted in many casualties and widespread destruction in Lebanon.
-In 2008 Hezboolah turned its power against Lebanon, during a political crisis as it briefly took hold of West Beirut by force.
-Then in 2011 it took part in the Syrian civil war as allias of Bashar al-Assad's regime.
-Following the war it increased its military arsenal.
+Until 2000, it fought a guerrilla war in Southern Lebanon against Israel, leading to its withdrawal.
+In 2006, Hezbollah's cross-border raid kidnapping two Israeli soldiers started a 34-day war with Israel, which resulted in many casualties and widespread destruction in Lebanon.
+In 2008, Hezbollah turned its power against Lebanon during a political crisis as it briefly took hold of West Beirut by force.
+Then in 2011, it took part in the Syrian civil war as an ally of Bashar al-Assad's regime.
+Following the war, it increased its military arsenal.

 A day after the October 7 attacks, Hezbollah started firing guided rockets and artillery shells into Israel, starting the largest escalation between the sides since 2006.
-The height of the campaign was in September 2024 when Israel eliminated Hezbollah's leadership including Hassan Nasrallah, followed by heavy losses estimated at thousands of fighters, and significant blows to its missile infrastructure.
-On November 27, 2024, a ceasefire brokered by the United States and France began.
-As a new government rose during 2025 it increased its pressure on Hezbollah to brings its weapons under state control, while Hezbollah itself remains resistant to full disarmament.
+The height of the campaign was in September 2024 when Israel eliminated Hezbollah's leadership, including Hassan Nasrallah, followed by heavy losses estimated at thousands of fighters, and significant blows to its missile infrastructure.
+On 27 November 2024, a ceasefire was brokered by the United States and France.
+As a new government rose during 2025, it increased its pressure on Hezbollah to bring its weapons under state control, while Hezbollah itself remains resistant to full disarmament.

 Legal and political framework

 Taif Agreement (1989)

-The Taif Agreement, that ended the Lebanese Civil War, called for the disbanding of all Lebanese militias, all parties signed the agreement.
-However, Hezbollah was informally exempted, for the reason that it was a resistance force to fight the Israeli occupation.
-An occupation that came to an end in 2000.
+The Taif Agreement, which ended the Lebanese Civil War, called for the disbanding of all Lebanese militias; all parties signed the agreement.
+However, Hezbollah was informally exempted on the grounds that it was a resistance force fighting Israeli occupation—an occupation that ended in 2000.

 United Nations Security Council Resolution 1559 (2004)

-Resolution 1559 was issued during 2004 and it explicitly called for the disbandment and disarmament of all the militias and organizations within Lebanon, regardless if they are Lebanese or non-Lebanese.
-Once again Hezbollah was not named specifically in the resolution, but it was understood it includes Hezbollah as well.
-As of 2025 the organization has yet do disarm itself violaiting the resolution.
+Resolution 1559 was issued in 2004, and it explicitly called for the disbandment and disarmament of all the militias and organizations within Lebanon, regardless of whether they are Lebanese or non-Lebanese.
+Once again, Hezbollah was not named specifically in the resolution, but it was understood that it included Hezbollah as well.
+As of 2025, the organization has yet to disarm itself, violating the resolution.